Hilary Hager, President

 Kathleen is a Certified Animal Welfare Administrator who has been in nonprofit management for 25 years, the past eight at the Humane Society for Tacoma and Pierce County.
 She was Executive Director of The Point Defiance Zoological Society 2001-06.
 She has served on a variety of non-profit boards.
 She is currently serving as: Washington State Fair Foundation Board Director; Board Vice President of Agape Adoptions and Tacoma 8 Rotary Club Board of Directors.

 jme has been the full-time volunteer Executive Director of Motley Zoo Animal Rescue since inception in 2009.
-Motley Zoo was voted Favorite Local Charity in 2013 in KING 5’s Best of Western Washington poll, as well as won several other awards, including a new transport vehicle from Toyota’s 100 Cars for Good. jme has dedicated her life to elevating the status of animals in society and has fostered over 900 animals.
+Motley Zoo was voted Favorite Local Charity in 2013 in KING 5’s Best of Western Washington poll, and has won several other awards, including a new transport vehicle from Toyota’s 100 Cars for Good. jme has dedicated her life to elevating the status of animals in society and has fostered over 900 animals.
 She is eager to help make Washington a Grade A state for animal welfare.

 Bio coming soon!